mbeaudru/modern-js-cheatsheet/readme.md

 ##### Named exports

 Named exports are used to export several values from a module.

-You can only name-export variables (not functions or class), so if you want to name-export a function, you have to store it in a variable before.
+> **Note :** You can only name-export [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen) that have a name.

 ```js
 // mathConstants.js